kakig/kakig.dev/content/post/is-your-data-science-project-feasible.md

 Is the project feasible?
 This is one of the first questions that should be asked when thinking about a new data science project.
-Fortunately, it is possible to have a satisfactory answer and save a ton of money and effort before committing to an impossible project.
+Fortunately, it is possible to have a satisfactory answer and save a ton of money and effort before committing to a difficult or even impossible project.

-The first step

-Como saber se um projeto de ciência de dados é viável?

-Artigos!
-Ombro de gigantes.
-Ciência.

-POC

-MVP

-CRISP-DM / metodologia, como projetos em ciência de dados funcionam.
+The first step is to gather information about the problem.
+Searching the academic literature for articles that solved the same or similar problems helps to give an idea of the data required and how well your team will be able to solve the problem.